6-day war begets 50 years of conflict for Israel

 The mainstream Palestinian leadership still says it wants a two-state solution, and polls suggest most Palestinians agree.
 But they are playing hardball on terms, maybe because they feel time is on their side.
 A default one-state outcome would be a half-Arab country and not a Jewish state, which the Palestinians may be able to live with more comfortably than the Israelis.

-There have been failed peace talks with the Palestinians and rounds of violence.
+There have been failed peace talks with the Palestinians.
+There have been rounds of violence.
 There has been military oppression of an occupied population — unjust for the Palestinians, embarrassing for an Israel that thinks of itself as a democracy, and after a half-century not looking very temporary.

-Israeli proponents of partition used to speak the language of peace: the Palestinians deserve their own state, and their oppression is a bad thing.
+Israeli proponents of partition used to speak the language of peace: the Palestinians deserve their own state, and their oppression under the current arrangement, even if inevitable on security grounds, is a bad thing.
 Now they tend to talk demographics: Israel must get rid of the territories to stay Jewish and democratic.

-There are about 8 million citizens of Israel — roughly 6 million Jews and 2 million Arabs.
+There are some 8 million citizens of Israel, including some 6 million Jews and 2 million Arabs.

+Israel has annexed east Jerusalem, and more than a third of the sector's half-million residents are now Jews.
+Palestinians in east Jerusalem have residency status and, in principle, a right to apply for citizenship that few have chosen to exercise and that Israel in fact does not make easy.

-But the West Bank, which surrounds Jerusalem from the north, east and south, has more than 2 million Palestinians in disconnected islands of autonomy set up in the 1990s and controlled by the Palestinian Authority.
-Once envisioned as a state in waiting, the authority now seems like more of a municipal government.
+But in the West Bank, which surrounds Jerusalem from the north, east and south, the situation is different.
+Most of its more than 2 million Palestinians live in disconnected islands of autonomy set up in the 1990s and controlled by the Palestinian Authority.
+Once envisioned as a state in waiting, the authority now seems like something of a municipal government instead.
 Israel remains in charge of overall security, including travel within the territory and all entry and exit.

 Even though Israel has not annexed the West Bank — which in theory would force it to offer citizenship to Palestinians there — some 400,000 Jewish settlers now live in dozens of communities strewn about the territory, some near the Israeli frontier, others deep inside.

 But Israel is building towns in this territory it has not annexed.
-The Jews there can vote in Israeli elections but Palestinians cannot.
-The arrangement has stretched the idea of Israel as a democracy to the breaking point.
+The Jews there can vote in Israeli elections — unlike the Palestinians— even though Israelis abroad cannot vote.
+Israeli law applies to the Jews but not to the Arabs, who live under a far harsher set of military laws.
+The entire arrangement has stretched the idea of Israel as a democracy to the breaking point.

 On several occasions, Israeli governments have offered peace deals that would give the Palestinians a state in the vast majority of the lands captured in 1967.
-But it never went quite far enough to entice the Palestinian leadership to dive in.
+But it never went quite far enough to entice the Palestinian leadership to dive in, and opposition within Israel was always strong.

-A key obstacle was Jerusalem, where no one can quite explain how the countries will live without a border, or how a border could possibly snake around the various Jewish and Arab enclaves in a reasonable and enforceable way.
-The Palestinians have also yet to formally drop their demand for a right of descendants of refugees to return to ancestral places of residence in Israel.
+The reasons included the nature of the arrangement in Jerusalem, where no one can quite explain how the countries will live without a border, or how a border could possibly snake around the various Jewish and Arab enclaves in a reasonable and enforceable way.
+The Palestinians have also yet to formally drop their demand for a right of descendants of refugees uprooted at the time of Israel's creation — and these now number in the millions — to return to ancestral places of residence in Israel.

 Some Palestinians are starting to openly speak of a one-state outcome.
-Israel would surely resist such a version of annexation, but what would be the alternative?
-Even many Israelis have increasingly started to liken the dual systems in the West Bank to apartheid.
+Israel would surely resist such a version of annexation, but what would be the alternative, especially under massive international pressure?
+The status quo does not seem sustainable forever, and even many Israelis have increasingly started to liken the dual systems in the West Bank to apartheid.

+"Israel should grieve what happened to it since that awful summer of 1967, the summer when it won a war and lost almost everything," wrote Gideon Levy, a leftist columnist in the Haaretz daily.
+"It is stronger (and) richer than in 1967.
+But also corrupt and rotten as only an occupier can be."

+Some in Israel are still hoping the Palestinians will agree to an "interim deal" where they settle for less than the full evacuation of occupied lands but also don't have to agree to a full end of conflict.
+The Palestinians have rejected such notions out of hand, fearing Israel, once it has separated itself from most Palestinians, might never return to the table.

 This is part of a series of stories marking the 50 years since Israel took over the West Bank and east Jerusalem in 1967.